dfbr/pythonLessons/Lessons/externalCode.md

 There are LOTS of packages for many, many different things.
 In fact, there are so many it's impossible to know what they all do so you will need to search for the right package for your task.

 Some common packages that _may_ be useful are:
+- os
+  - For interacting with the operating system of the computer
 - sys
   - For doing things like listing directory contents
 - datetime